modalitysystems/modalitysoftware-docs/vsts-agent/troubleshoot.md

 ![hello-world](hello-world.png)

-The first bit checks that the Docker host is able to download images from Docker Hub and the second bit checks that a container can ping a machine on the internet.
+The first bit checks that the Docker host is able to download images from Docker Hub and the second bit checks that a container can ping a machine on the internet